zangston/CS-3710-pa1-xfuzz/ASSIGNMENT.md

 Once xfuzz is set up, you should start implementing it by working on the `fuzz()` function defined in [xfuzz/fuzz.py](xfuzz/fuzz.py).
-This function is called right by xfuzz right after we read in and parse the command line arguments.
+This function is called by xfuzz right after we read in and parse the command line arguments.

 ## Requirements